-Plastics are a key material within the circular economy.
+Plastics clearly constitute an important component of the range of materials used in modern society.
 Their broad diversity in terms of composition and processing techniques allows them to be used in a great variety of efficient applications.
 However, it is exactly this diversity that makes them challenging at end-of-life.